BottleRocketStudios/iOS-Container/Documentation/Migrations/Container 1.0 Migration Guide.md

 containerViewController.postTransitionBehavior = .removeAllNonVisibleChildren
 containerViewController.transitionToChild(for: .nextIdentifier)

-/// All the `Child` objects of `containerViewController` will have been removed from the container.
+/// All the `Child` objects of `containerViewController` (except for the one corresponding to `.nextIdentifier`) will have been removed from the container.
 ```